Heritage Valley – a community asset

 The DWF successfully applied to the National Lottery Commission for funding under its Arts, Culture and Heritage programme banner.
-Four huts are complete and the last phase being undertaken is the construction of an outdoor stage, ablution facilities and storage rooms for PA systems and sound equipment.
-This phase will be undertaken later in 2016.
+Four huts are complete.
+A future final phase is the construction of an outdoor stage, ablution facilities and storage rooms for PA systems and sound equipment.

 The purpose of the Huts